HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 * handling of missing values
 * non-greedy tree pruning
 * built-in cross-validation and methods of dropout (DART).

+The **parallelized** development of the decision tree ensembles is another enhancement to the XGBoost algorithm.
+The algorithm is not growing the decision trees in parallel but rather uses pre-sorting and block storage methods in parallel processing to determine what the optimal split point will be.
+A linear scan can then be employed across the blocks to determine where the optimal split point is for each feature being tested.
+XGBoost will make use of a balance between in-memory and out-of-memory processes to make the most of the power the current machine has to offer [[ODSC - Open Data Science]][XGBoost: Enhancement Over Gradient Boosting Machines].

+The final enhancement I will mention here is the addition of drop out to the boosting algorithm. **Dropout** is another flavor of regularization that is intended to reduce overfitting.
+Dropout is the process of **removing randomly selected trees from the decision tree ensemble** created in the model building.
+In the XGBoost algorithm, this process is referred to as Dropout Additive Regression Trees (DART).
+The percentage of dropout to include is a parameter that can be set in the tuning of the model [[ODSC - Open Data Science]][XGBoost: Enhancement Over Gradient Boosting Machines].

 ## 4. LightGBM